 The Occupational Safety and Health Regulatory and Policy Response Line, established in 1992, is a service maintained by the Office of Worker Safety and Health Policy, AU-11, within the Office of Health and Safety, AU-10.
 It provides responses to questions from DOE and DOE contractor personnel regarding worker safety and health requirements and guidance.
 These responses are technical clarifications and should not be construed to be official policy.

-What are the objectives?
+What are the objectives of the Response Line?

-- Identify or clarify a standard or regulation applicable to a specific work situation.
+1. Identify or clarify worker safety and health requirements and guidance applicable to a specific work situation.

 How and when will I receive an answer to my question?

 Responses are generally answered in 2 weeks to 2 months depending on the complexity and uniqueness of the issues that are involved in the question.
 Responses are emailed to the requestor and the requestor’s Field or Site Office contact.